A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Experimental Design

 \subsection{Design given fixed sample sizes}

 Consider first step (i).
-From Proposition 2, one appealing design property is the \textit{nested} nature of design points over the graph $\mathcal{G}$, i.e., for any node $t \in V$, the design set $\mathcal{D}_t$ is a subset of the designs $\mathcal{D}_{t'}$ at any parent node $t' \in \text{Pa}(t)$.
-Furthermore, for GP modeling, the \textit{space-filling} property of design points \citep{santner2003design} -- its uniformity over the prediction space -- is also known to be crucial for maximizing predictive performance.
-Different notions of space-fillingness have been explored in the literature, including maximin-type designs \citep{johnson1990minimax,morris1995exploratory,joseph2015maximum} and minimax-type designs \citep{johnson1990minimax,husslage2011space,mak2018minimax}.
-We will incorporate these two properties in the following design procedure.
+From Proposition 2, an appealing design property is the \textit{nested} nature of design points over the graph $\mathcal{G}$, i.e., for any node $t \in V$, the design set $\mathcal{D}_t$ is a subset of the designs $\mathcal{D}_{t'}$ at any parent node $t' \in \text{Pa}(t)$.
+For GP modeling, the \textit{space-filling} property of design points \citep{santner2019design} -- its uniformity over the prediction space -- is also known to be crucial for improving predictive performance.
+Different notions of space-fillingness have been explored in the literature, including maximin \citep{johnson1990minimax,morris1995exploratory} and minimax designs \citep{johnson1990minimax,mak2018minimax}.
+We will incorporate these two properties in the design procedure below.